trgint/trg.hhc.autobackup/README.md

 - Ability to **send a high priority email with detailed instructions** in case the SunSystems backup files are outdated. (**and only IF the files are outdated**, saving the e-mail inbox of everybody involved)
 - Ability to effectively name the archives being created with a full ISO date not relying on registry keys to parse file system dates (as the old MSDOS batch had to do)
 - Ability to prevent a full disk by removing any backups older than 4 weeks

+## Contributing

+- master is stable
+- create feature branch if you work on this repository
+- fork & submit pull request after rebase to master

 ## ChangeLog